There is strong scientific evidence that following a few simple steps can reduce the chance of Sudden Infant Death Syndrome (SIDS).

-- Never share a soft-surface bed like a waterbed, sofa, armchair, or old mattress.
+- Never share a soft-surface bed, eg., a waterbed, sofa, armchair, or old mattress.

-- Never share the adult bed if it has soft bedding like blankets, quilts, or pillows.
+- Never share an adult bed if it has soft bedding like blankets, quilts, or pillows.

 Try a pacifier

-- If your baby doesn’t want a pacifier, just try a few days or weeks later.
-Do not use a clip or hang the pacifier around the baby’s neck.
+- If your baby doesn’t want a pacifier, try again a few days or weeks later.
+Do not use a clip or hang the pacifier round the baby’s neck.

-- If you are breastfeeding, make sure your routine is well established before you introduce a pacifier.
+- If breastfeeding, make sure your routine is well established before you introduce a pacifier.

-- Thumb and finger sucking does not have the same effect, so it’s fine to discourage that habit.
+- Thumb and finger sucking does not have the same effect, so try to discourage that habit.

 No alcohol or illicit drug use

-Babies are at increased risk of SIDS when they are too hot.
+Babies are at increased risk of SIDS if they are too hot.
 If you touch your baby’s hands or feet and they feel cool or cold, don’t immediately add blankets or heavy clothes.
-Their standard clothes with one additional layer are enough to keep them cozy, and the infant circulatory system can naturally result in cooler extremities.

-If baby is sweating, they are too hot.
-Remove layers until they’re comfortable, and never ever cover baby’s face with a blanket.
+If babies are sweating, they are too hot.
+Remove layers until they’re comfortable, and NEVER cover a baby’s face with a blanket.

 Regular prenatal care